-(j) Basic and Diluted Loss per Common Share
+(k) Basic and Diluted Loss per Common Share

 Basic and diluted net losses per share were determined by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is the same as basic net loss per common share for all periods presented, as the effect of the potential common stock equivalents is antidilutive due to the Company's net loss position for all periods presented.
-Antidilutive securities consist of stock options outstanding as of the respective reporting period.
-Antidilutive securities as of December 31, 2019 and 2018 consisted of the following:

-For the Year End ed December 31, 2019 2018 Stock options outstanding 6,158,026 3,714,394 Total antidilutive securities 6,158,026 3,714,394
+For the Year End led December 31, 2020 2019 Stock options outstanding 8,668,005 6,158,026 Total antidilutive securities 8,668,005 6,158,026

-(k) Stock-Based Compensation
+(1) Stock-Based Compensation